 Our success will depend on our ability to successfully develop and commercialize our future product candidates through our development programs, including our product candidate for the treatment of Dupuytren's Contracture and any other product candidates developed through our fibrosis & anti-TNF, CBD derivatives, and $\alpha$ 7nAChR development platforms.
-We may never be able to develop products which receive regulatory approval in the United States or elsewhere.
-There can be no assurance that the FDA, EMA, the European Commission or any other regulatory authority will approve these product candidates.
+We may never be able to develop products which receive regulatory approval in the U.S. or elsewhere.
+There can be no assurance that the FDA, EMA or any other regulatory authority will approve these product candidates.